sam2020-4/Github/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.

+## Description

+A single page application for searching github users and repositories.
+The site uses the Github API to perform searches on Github, and display the results to the users.
+A link to my live page: https://sam2020-4.github.io/Github/

+## Author

+Matata Samuel

+## Behaviour Driven Development BDD

+### Functions of the Web application

+1.The app should be able to allow the user to enter github user id and then his/her profile get displayed by the app.
+2.It has also provided a form to help users Input their username and view the Repositories.

+## Setup/Installation requirements
+P
+1.Clone or download and unzip the repository from github, https://github.com/sam2020-4/Github.
+2.You can use this command (git clone my link) to clone the project to your machine if you have git .
+3.Run ng serve -o from your terminal to compile and open the web app.

+## Technologies used

+*Angular CLI

+# Github

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.